 There were many discussions about the crucial issue of changing project delivery to product delivery—and making sure your resource capacity planning methodology aligns with this new imperative.
 Building in resiliency in your resource management discipline was covered by KIP client, Tom Dougherty from The Riverstone Group.
 Tom said that they had to step back and uncover the endemic ways that old-school processes were hobbling the switch from agile/adaptive workflows to more product-centric types of workflows.
 The imperative is to educate executives about the new processes and how they can contribute to fostering a culture of change.

 Trying to track the benefits of digital change using the product-based workstream at Riverstone meant understanding how the new business paradigms are built into the tool.
 “To enable strategy, whatever agile or waterfall iterations, we must possess measurable gateways to show everyone involved where the metrics are centralized for value and for progress in a way that everyone can benefit.”
-The idea that resource capacity is a cornerstone for portfolio success is covered in our blog, Five Impacts the PM Evolution Has on Resource Management.

 It was another great event and as I walked out of the Gartner Program and Portfolio Management Summit, I could hear the hum of transformation among the animated conversations subside; the lights and sounds of videos from the booths dim; and the energy of Washington, D.C. itself shift back to business as usual.
 But let’s not let the progress end there.
 To get access to the questions raised during our presentation and how we address the challenges, you can watch the video recording.